AliceO2Group/QualityControl/doc/PostProcessing.md

 The specific options are:

-* `legend` ~ allows to specify precise location and shape of legend, as well as disable it completely
+* `"legend"` ~ allows to specify precise location and shape of legend, as well as disable it completely
-  * `x1`, `y1`, `x2`, `y2` ~ manual coordinates of the legend box, all need to be present for custom legend placement to take account
+  * `"x1"`, `"y1"`, `"x2"`, `"y2"` ~ manual coordinates of the legend box, all need to be present for custom legend placement to take account
-  * `nColumns` ~ number of columns in the legend
+  * `"nColumns"` ~ number of columns in the legend
-* `style` ~ allows to change the style of the line and marker
+* `"style"` ~ allows to change the style of the line and marker
-  * `lineWidth` ~ width of the line, integer as defined by ROOT [TAttLine class](https://root.cern/doc/master/classTAttLine.html)
+  * `"lineWidth"` ~ width of the line, integer as defined by ROOT [TAttLine class](https://root.cern/doc/master/classTAttLine.html)
-  * `lineStyle` ~ style of the line, integer as defined by ROOT [TAttLine class](https://root.cern/doc/master/classTAttLine.html)
+  * `"lineStyle"` ~ style of the line, integer as defined by ROOT [TAttLine class](https://root.cern/doc/master/classTAttLine.html)
-  * `lineColor` ~ color of the line, an integer as defined by ROOT [TColor class](https://root.cern/doc/master/classTColor.html)
+  * `"lineColor"` ~ color of the line, an integer as defined by ROOT [TColor class](https://root.cern/doc/master/classTColor.html)
-  * `markerColor` ~ color of the marker, integer as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
+  * `"markerColor"` ~ color of the marker, integer as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
-  * `markerStyle` ~ style of the marker, integer as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
+  * `"markerStyle"` ~ style of the marker, integer as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
-  * `markerSize` ~ size of the marker, float as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
+  * `"markerSize"` ~ size of the marker, float as defined by ROOT [TAttMarker class](https://root.cern/doc/master/classTAttMarker.html)
-  * `fillColor` ~ color of the fill, an integer as defined by ROOT [TColor class](https://root.cern/doc/master/classTColor.html)
+  * `"fillColor"` ~ color of the fill, an integer as defined by ROOT [TColor class](https://root.cern/doc/master/classTColor.html)
-  * `fillStyle` e~ style of the fill, integer as defined by ROOT [TAttFill class](https://root.cern/doc/master/classTAttFill.html)
+  * `"fillStyle"` ~ style of the fill, integer as defined by ROOT [TAttFill class](https://root.cern/doc/master/classTAttFill.html)

-WARNING: Any style parameters specified will override colliding parameters in option.
+WARNING: Any style parameters specified will override colliding parameters in `"option"`.

 To decide whether plots should be generated during each update or just during finalization, use the boolean flag `"producePlotsOnUpdate"`.